Usage

 • Comma = OR within one property: status:active,done.

-• Recognized names: title, status (matches the value or its column label), parent, ancestor (any transitive parent — the parent, its parent, and so on), child, sibling, blocked, tag, due, or any frontmatter property (e.g. urgency:now, effort:large), even properties not shown on the card.
+• Recognized names: title, status (matches the value or its column label), parent, ancestor (any transitive parent — the parent, its parent, and so on), child, sibling, blocked, tag, due, defer, is, or any frontmatter property (e.g. urgency:now, effort:large), even properties not shown on the card.

 • : matches substrings; := matches the whole value. parent:app matches children of both App and App Backend; parent:="App" matches only App (still case-insensitive).
 Works for every qualifier (status:=done, tag:=work, …).